 There are different types of pyramids that are named based on the shapes of their bases.

-Square Pyramid – The base of this pyramid has a shape of a square, therefore we call it as a Square Pyramid.
+The base of this type of pyramids has a shape of a square, therefore we call it as a Square Pyramid.

-3. Pentagonal Pyramid – The base of this Pyramid has a shape of a Pentagon, therefore we call it as a Pentagonal Pyramid.
+The base of this one has a shape of a Pentagon, therefore we call it as a Pentagonal Pyramid.

 Regular vs Irregular Pyramid

 To distinguish between regular and irregular Pyramid, you need to consider the shape of the base.
-If the base of a polygon is regular, its labeled as Regular Pyramid, else it is considered as Irregular Pyramid.
+If the base of a polygon is regular, it’s labeled as Regular Pyramid, else it is considered as Irregular Pyramid.
 You can see the figures given below for both the pyramids

-To find out the surface area and some formulas can be used.
-The surface area of a pyramid is the total area of all the surfaces that pyramid has.
-Formulas to find out the surface area of a pyramid.
+To find out the surface area and volumes of pyramids, some formulas can be used.
+The surface area of a pyramid is the total area of all the surfaces, including the base area, perimeter and slant height, such as;